- 1. Compassion in Action

 1. Compassion in Action

 In this toolkit, we will explore ways to maintain a compassionate presence in our interactions with students, families, and colleagues.
-The rationale for this work as described in the introduction points to many positive outcomes for us and others.
+The rationale for this work as described in the first circle (Compassion Resilience) on the school toolkit home page, points to many positive outcomes for us and others.
 It turns out that coming from a mindset of compassion greatly contributes to our job and life satisfaction.

 Simply put, Compassion is concern for the wellbeing of others.
 It includes both the awareness of others’ distress coupled with a desire to alleviate it.
 At the same time that we desire to alleviate another’s distress, we also are confronted with the reality that we cannot “fix” another person’s pain.
 Throughout this toolkit we will explore our professional role in alleviating student, colleague and other’s distress while maintaining our well-being, in other words, we will focus on growing our compassion resilience.